 It is well known that mild to moderate physical activity can improve overall health.
 Recent research notes that this may include reducing liver fat through improved peripheral insulin resistance, increased fatty acid oxidation, decreased fatty acid synthesis, and reduced mitochondrial and hepatocellular damage.12

 Diet is also a major factor in reducing BMI and improving overall health, and its effects on fatty liver disease have been studied extensively.
-Ford et al13 strongly recommended that overweight or obsese patients with psoriasis follow a hypocaloric diet for dietary weight reduction.
-Another 2018 study examined the relationship between the Mediterranean anti-inflammatory diet and psoriasis severity, finding evidence that the Mediterranean diet, which has been associated with improvement in NAFLD,14 may correlate with a more mild disease severity.15 However, further study is needed to evaluate the best dietary recommenations for patients with psoriasis and NAFLD.
+Ford et al13 strongly recommended that overweight or obese patients with psoriasis follow a hypocaloric diet for dietary weight reduction.
+Another 2018 study examined the relationship between the Mediterranean anti-inflammatory diet and psoriasis severity, finding evidence that the Mediterranean diet, which has been associated with improvement in NAFLD,14 may correlate with a more mild disease severity.15 However, further study is needed to evaluate the best dietary recommendations for patients with psoriasis and NAFLD.

 Dermatologists can play an important role in improving the overall health of their patients with psoriasis.
 Careful monitoring of liver function, through routine testing and noninvasive liver exams, can help determine a safe course of therapy for patients, encourage liver health, and impact lifestyle choices.

-Dr Rahimi is a Transplant Hepatologist at Baylor University Medical Center in Dallas, TX, and assistant professor in the department of medicine at Texas A&M Health Science Center, College of Medicine, in Bryan, TX, and practices with Liver Consultants of Texas in Dallas.
+Dr Rahimi is a transplant hepatologist at Baylor University Medical Center in Dallas, TX, and assistant professor in the department of medicine at Texas A&M Health Science Center, College of Medicine, in Bryan, TX, and practices with Liver Consultants of Texas in Dallas.

 Disclosure: The author reports no relevant financial relationships.